Laharah/redlist/README.md

   --use-fl-tokens       Use freeleach tokens (note: slows torrent download
                         SIGNIFICANTLY).
   --show-config         Dump the current configuration values and exit.
-  --overwrite-m3u       if argument is an m3u, overwrite it instead of
+  --overwrite-m3u       If argument is an m3u, overwrite it instead of
                         outputting to playlist dir.
+  --no-redact           Do not redact sensitve information when showing
+                        config.
   --log-level {CRITICAL,ERROR,WARNING,INFO,DEBUG}
                         Set the log level.
 (Default: INFO)
 ```